Planning a visit to Stockholm? Prepare to be blown away by the beautiful art in Stockholm’s subway stations!

 Ultvedt created the display in appreciation of the workers that worked at the station before it opened in 1975.

-Also, don’t miss the multi-hued motifs and patterns in the subway tiles along the red and green line platforms: they are so pretty!
+Also, don’t miss the multi-hued motifs and patterns in the subway tiles along the red and green line platforms: the geometric designs and subtle colors are so pretty!

 #2 Kungsträdgården: Blue Line